List of Robin Hood (2006 TV series) characters: Little John

 Little John, played by Gordon Kennedy, is a former resident of Locksley.
-John is outlawed many years before the show; his wife Alice and his son Little Little John believe that he is dead until Dead Man Walking.
+John is outlawed many years before the show; his wife Alice and his son Little John jr. believe that he is dead until Dead Man Walking.
 Prior to meeting Robin, John is the leader of an outlaw band in the forest consisting of Roysten White, Forrest, and Hanton.
 The band captures Robin, Much, and Allan at the end of the first episode, departing from the traditional meeting of John and Robin where they battle with quarterstaffs over who can cross a river first.
 "We had a different version for their meeting and we had something so horrible going on in the episode that a jolly fight was entirely inappropriate," the programme's showrunner Dominic Minghella told the Radio Times.
 John dislikes Robin initially, but agrees to follow him when he realises that Robin can help the people of Locksley.
 He is unaware that Alice is still living in Locksley, or that she has had his son until Will Scarlett tells him.
 He is a bit cantankerous and bad-tempered, but loyal to the group, and reacts the most violently when he discovers the treachery of Roy and Allan A Dale.
 He also acts quite fatherly to some younger members, such as Will and Marian (both of whom lose their fathers in series 2), and Kate when she leaves her family in series 3.
 He is physically the strongest of the outlaws and generally fights with a quarterstaff.